Uri

 class Uri(pointer: <Error class: unknown class><<Error class: unknown class>>) : Record

-The #GUri type and related functions can be used to parse URIs into their components, and build valid URIs from individual components.
+The GUri type and related functions can be used to parse URIs into their components, and build valid URIs from individual components.

-Relative and absolute URIs # {#relative-absolute-uris}
+Relative and absolute URIs

-As defined in RFC 3986, the hierarchical nature of URIs means that they can either be ‘relative references’ (sometimes referred to as ‘relative URIs’) or ‘URIs’ (for clarity, ‘URIs’ are referred to in this documentation as ‘absolute URIs’ — although in constrast to RFC 3986, fragment identifiers are always allowed).
+As defined in RFC 3986, the hierarchical nature of URIs means that they can either be ‘relative references’ (sometimes referred to as ‘relative URIs’) or ‘URIs’ (for clarity, ‘URIs’ are referred to in this documentation as ‘absolute URIs’ — although in contrast to RFC 3986, fragment identifiers are always allowed).

 Relative references have one or more components of the URI missing.
 In particular, they have no scheme.
 Any other component, such as hostname, query, etc. may be missing, apart from a path, which has to be specified (but may be empty).
 The path may be relative, starting with ./ rather than /.